MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - Hybrid Azure AD joined devices
 - Presence of client certificates in a trusted chain

-### Intune compliant and Hybrid Azure AD Joined devices
+### Intune compliant and Hybrid Azure AD joined devices

-Azure AD Conditional Access enables Intune compliant and hybrid joined device information to be passed directly to Microsoft Cloud App Security.
+Azure AD Conditional Access enables Intune compliant and hybrid Azure AD joined device information to be passed directly to Microsoft Cloud App Security.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).

 > [!NOTE]
 > Some browsers may require additional configuration such as installing an extension.
 For more information, see [Conditional Access browser support](https://go.microsoft.com/fwlink/?linkid=2102732).